EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 You can also use a standard SSD-MobileNet model (V1 or V2), but it will not run quite as fast as the quantized model.
 Also, you will not be able to run it on the Google Coral TPU Accelerator.
 If you’re using an SSD-MobileNet model that has already been trained, you can skip to [Step 1d](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#step-1d-export-frozen-inference-graph-for-tensorflow-lite) of this guide.

-**If you get any errors during this process, please look at the FAQ section at the bottom of this guide!
-It gives solutions to common errors that occur. *(Link to be added)* **
+**If you get any errors during this process, please look at the [FAQ section](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#frequently-asked-questions-and-common-errors) at the bottom of this guide!
+It gives solutions to common errors that occur.**

 As I mentioned prevoiusly, this guide assumes you have already followed my [previous TensorFlow tutorial](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10) and set up the Anaconda virtual environment and full directory structure needed for using the TensorFlow Object Detection API.
 If you've done so, you should have a folder at C:\tensorflow1\models\research\object_detection that has everything needed for training.
 (If you used a different base folder name than "tensorflow1", that's fine - just make sure you continue to use that name throughout this guide.)